 Now, it’s becoming more and more important for sales teams to put the needs of their buyers foremost.
 Think about some of the changes to how we as consumers approach buying goods and services today –

-Your buyers' can now find most of the information they need about products or services by self-research.
-Often before they ever engage directly a salesperson.
+- Buyers can now find most of the information they need about a company’s products or services by self-research before they ever engage directly a salesperson.

 A few guiding principles would be: